Lie Group Decompositions for Equivariant Neural Networks: Lie group decompositions

 There exists a unique geodesic $\gamma$ satisfying these conditions and for which the domain $I$ cannot be extended.
 In this case, $\gamma$ is the unique \textbf{maximal geodesic} satisfying the initial conditions (\ref{eq:geodesic_initial_conditions}).
-We denote it by $\gamma_{p, v}$, and say that $\gamma_{p, v}$ is a geodesic through $p$ with initial velocity $v$.
+We denote it by $\gamma_{p, v}$, and say that $\gamma_{p, v}$ is a geodesic through $p$ with initial velocity $v$. \begin{defn}[Exponential map of connection] Let $M$ be a manifold and $\nabla$ a connection on $M$.
+Define for a point $p \in M$ the set $D(p) = \{v \in T_p M \mid \gamma_{p, v}(1)~\text{defined}\}$.